Quick Ways To Save On Electricity

 - There is no such thing as a “plug-it-in-and-save-electricity” device.
 Don’t be scammed.
 These may be sold in reputable stores and someone you know may have bought one and swears that it’s effective, but still, I’m not convinced because if they really work and they don’t harm your appliances, then why don’t big electronic companies produce their own versions of the device?

-- Lastly, for Pinoys, visit the MERALCO homepage and see if your electric bill is correct by using their appliance calculator.
-Moreover, if you suspect that your home is being tapped with an illegal connection or your meter is not running correctly, don’t hesitate to request for a free check-up from your MERALCO technician.
+- Lastly, for Pinoys, if you suspect that your home is being tapped with an illegal connection or your meter is not running correctly, don’t hesitate to request for a free check-up from an electrician.

 nice site! pwedeng pa-link?